-WASHINGTON – The Federal Emergency Management Agency announced today that federal disaster assistance has been made available to the state of Montana to supplement state, tribal and local recovery efforts in the areas affected by flooding from May 1 to June 10, 2018.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Montana to supplement state and local recovery efforts in the areas affected by flooding on March 20 to April 10, 2019.

-Federal funding is available to the state, tribal, eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by flooding in Carbon, Custer, Golden Valley, Lewis and Clark, Missoula, Musselshell, Park, Powell, and Treasure counties.
+The President's action makes federal funding available to state, eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and repair or replacement of facilities damaged by flooding in Daniels, Lake, McCone, Park, Powder River, Stillwater, Treasure, and Valley counties.

-James R. Stephenson has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Stephenson said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Nathan Knapp has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Knapp said additional designations may be made at a later date if warranted by the results of further damage assessments.

 FEMA's mission is to help people before, during and after disasters.

 Follow FEMA online at www.fema.gov/blog, www.twitter.com/fema, www.twitter.com/FEMAespanol, www.facebook.com/fema, www.facebook.com/FEMAespanol and www.youtube.com/fema.
 Also, follow Acting Administrator Pete Gaynor’s activities at www.twitter.com/FEMA_Pete.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.